For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 6. Find a deal with reduced overseas tariffs

-While the EU has laws to ensure that using your phone in Europe costs no more than at home, using it outside of the EU can involve some hefty additional costs.
+While some providers don't charge you for using your phone in Europe, using it outside of the EU can involve some hefty additional costs.
 And, thanks to Brexit, there's now no legal guarantee that your network won't reintroduce roaming charges for using data on the continent.
 Most already have!

 These overseas tariffs apply if you make a lot of international calls too (for example, if you have friends or family who live abroad).
 Scout out each network's relevant charges before you commit and, if necessary, check out some cheaper ways to make international calls.